 - Construction and Equipment.
-FM O&G shall ensure that materials used and equipment installed during construction meet design specifications.
-The design requirements will refer to specific technical standards as defined by regulatory bodies and the manufacturers of the utilized materials and/or equipment. - Safety, environmental, operating, maintenance and emergency response. - Safety and Environmental.
-FM O&G personnel shall adhere to all applicable levels of the FM O&G EH&S MS regarding safety and environmental policies. - Operating.
+The Company shall ensure that materials used and equipment installed during construction meet design specifications.
+The design requirements will refer to specific technical standards as defined by regulatory bodies and the manufacturers of the utilized materials and/or equipment.

+- Safety and Environmental.
+FM O&G personnel shall adhere to all applicable levels of the FM O&G EH&S MS regarding safety and environmental policies.

+- Operating.
 FM O&G will ensure that Operating Procedures (OPs) are developed, tested and approved prior to the commencement of operations.
-OPs shall cover all stages of the equipment and operation including: - o Initial startup, - o Normal operations, - o Emergency shutdown, and - Planned shutdown.
+OPs shall cover all stages of the equipment and operation including:

+- Initial startup,

+- o Normal operations,

+- Emergency shutdown, and

+- Planned shutdown.